WordPress Performance 2024

 - What it stands for: The total amount of time a page is prevented from responding to user input, such as mouse clicks, screen taps, or keyboard input.

-- How it is measured: TBT calculates the total amount of time that the main thread is blocked from tasks that take longer than 50 ms. If a task takes 80 ms to complete, 30 ms of that time is counted towards the TBT.
-If a task lasts 45 ms, 0 ms is added to the TBT.
+- How it is measured: TBT calculates the total time the main thread is blocked by tasks that take longer than 50 ms. If a task takes 80 ms, 30 ms of this time counts towards the TBT.
+If a task takes 45 ms, 0 ms are added to the TBT.

 Time to first byte (TTFB)

-Time to First Byte (TTFB) is a fundamental metric that measures the time between when a resource is requested and when the first byte of the response is received.
-It helps determine if a web server is too slow to respond to requests.
+Time to First Byte (TTFB) is a basic metric that measures the time between requesting a resource and receiving the first byte of the response.
+It helps determine whether a web server is responding too slowly to requests.

 TTFB consists of the following phases of the requirement: